-Are you looking to increase your Masonic History knowledge.
-Well go no further than taking time to view our wide range of Masonic History books including English Freemasonry and the First World War.
+Are you looking to increase your knowledge of Masonic history?
+Well go no further than taking time to view our wide range of Masonic history books including English Freemasonry and the First World War.

 For 400 years,incredible stories have been woven around the 'invisible' Brothers of the Rosy cross.
 Allegedly founded by 'Knights of the Golden stone' Christian Rosenkreuz,it is said they were the harbingers of the 'Last Light'-a fantastic outpouring of divine science and higher consciousness.

 The secret History of Freemasonry.
 By Paul Nandon, 2005, SB, 308pp.
 Paul Nandon reveals that there was in fact a vey intimate connection between the Masons and the Knights Templar.
 Nandon shows that the origins of today's Freemasonry can be traced as far as the colleges of artisans of ancient Rome.

 Isaac Newton's Freemasonry by Alain Bauer, 2007,SB,146pp.
 This book is valuable for those who are interested in Freemasonry either because they are members or for reasons of intellectual curiosity.